 - Google Keyword Planner (now known as Google Adwords).

-Once you got down your blog topic, it’s time for the crucial step of all…
+Once you got down your blog topic, it's time for the next crucial step of blog scheduling…

 For example, if I gained over 1000 repins from using Tailwind, then I would definitely have to screenshot and save my Tailwind analytics to show that I am being honest.

 It isn't a blog unless you write it up right?
 Depending on the blog that is.

 When you're doing the first draft, write everything down first but don't go back and correct it.
 This way you can put down everything without getting interrupted.
 The first draft won't stop there so feel free to put everything down that you could think of.